theovidal/study-projects/README.md

 - [arduino-christmas-garland](./arduino-christmas-garland) : A pretty and modular Christmas garland made with an Arduino
 - [arduino-traffic-lights](./arduino-traffic-lights) : Traffic lights controlled with an Arduino board
+- [engineering-mbot](./engineering-mbot) : Engineering class challenges using mBot robots
 - [voltage-divider](./voltage-divider) : An example of a voltage divider using Simscape and Simulink

-## Licenses
+## 🔐 Licenses

-In principle, all the projects are under the [Do What The Fuck You Want Public License](http://www.wtfpl.net/) because I work on them for my studies, so I don't want any acknowledgement for them.
+In principle, all the projects are under the [Do What The Fuck You Want Public License](http://www.wtfpl.net/) because I work on them for my studies, so I don't want any acknowledgement.
+Moreover, most of them are made with one of my classmate, so it would be jerk to get all the glory for me.